-- 3300 STATE AID-COMPETITIVE GRANTS-CATEGORICAL.
-Revenue received from the state and appropriated by the Legislature to fund specific programs or to accomplish specific objectives. - 3310 ALTERNATIVE AND HIGH CHALLENGE EDUCATION.
-Grant revenue received from the State Department of Education for students who are in educational programs affiliated with a public school. - 3360 INSTRUCTIONAL-COOPERATIVE AND TECHNOLOGICAL EDUCA-TION (ICTE).
-A broad, line-item grant appropriation from the Legislature to support small school cooperative grants and special contractual projects. - 3400 STATE-CATEGORICAL.
+- 3200 STATE AID-GENERAL OPERATIONS-NONCATEGORICAL.
+Revenue appropriated by the Legislature and apportioned to the schools for general operations. - 3210 Foundation and Salary Incentive Aid.
+Revenue received from the state aid formula from the State Department of Education.
+Gifted and Talented funds would be included here. - 3250 Education Flexible Benefit Allowance. - 3300 STATE AID-COMPETITIVE GRANTS-CATEGORICAL.
+Revenue received from the state and appropriated by the Legislature to fund specific programs or to accomplish specific objectives. - 3310 Alternative and High Challenge Education.
+Grant revenue received from the State Department of Education for students who are in educational programs affiliated with a public school. - 3360 Instructional-Cooperative and Technological Education (ICTE).
+A broad, lineitem grant appropriation from the Legislature to support small school cooperative grants and special contractual projects. - 3400 STATE-CATEGORICAL.
 Revenue received from the state and appropriated by the Legislature to fund specific programs or to accomplish specific objectives. - 3410 PROFESSIONAL DEVELOPMENT.
 A line-item appropriation from the Legislature to increase standards in teacher education programs and upgrade professional abilities. - 3411 Professional Development.
 Revenue received from the State Department of Education for continuation of local professional development programs for certified personnel. - 3412 Nationally Board Certified Bonus.
 Subject to availability of funds, a bonus in the amount prescribed shall be provided to Oklahoma teachers, psychologists, speech-language pathologists, and audiologists holding National Board certification. - 3415 Reading Sufficiency Act.
-School districts may be reimbursed up to \$150 for each enrolled first, second, and third grade student of the current school year who is found in need of remediation based on the school district's annual reading sufficiency plan. - 3420 STATE TEXTBOOK.
-Revenue appropriated by the Legislature and allocated to the LEA for the purchase of textbooks. - 3430 ADULT EDUCATION MATCHING.
-Revenue appropriated by the Legislature to match federal funds to establish or maintain adult education programs that will enable all adults to acquire basic literacy skills; complete secondary school; and become more employable, productive, and responsible citizens.
+School districts may be reimbursed up to \$150 for each enrolled first, second, and third grade student of the current school year who is found in need of remediation based on the school district's annual reading sufficiency plan. - 3420 State Textbook.
+Revenue appropriated by the Legislature and allocated to the LEA for the purchase of textbooks. - 3430 Adult Education Matching.
+Revenue appropriated by the Legislature to match federal funds to establish or maintain adult education programs that will enable all adults to acquire basic literacy skills; complete secondary school; and become more employable, productive, and responsible citizens. - 3435 Redbud School Funding Act - Funds appropriated by the Legislature and allocated to provide equitable funding to charter and public schools who fall below the state average baseline local funding per student.